Nitro-Pan/nitro-pan.github.io/_posts/2025-04-23-first-post.md

 ---
 layout: post
-title:  "First Post"
+title:  "This Website, Liquid, and Sass"
 date:   2025-05-03 16:59:00 -0700
 categories: meta css html web-design
-permalink: /first-post/
+permalink: /this-website-liquid-and-sass/
 ---
 Hey!
 I'm new to this whole blogging thing, so bear with me.
 I'm not entirely sure what I want to post up yet, but I think I'll use this to revisit my game engine and some other things I'm working on, kinda like a public journal.
 I'm hoping that anyone that's trying to find information on the same things I'm working on can find this page too.